 Overview

 Women constitute a majority of the public service workforce across both Australia and New Zealand, yet equitable representation declines at senior leadership levels.
-In the Australian Public Service, women make up around 60 % of employees.
-Still, gender pay gaps persist — with average remuneration gaps in the broader public sector estimated at around 6.4 %, compared to more than 21 % in the private sector; and while the APS has narrowed its own internal pay gap to near 4–5 %, leadership representation imbalances remain a challenge for many agencies.
+In the Australian Public Service, women make up around 60 % of employees, but gender pay gaps persist — with average remuneration gaps in the broader public sector estimated at around 6.4 %, compared to more than 21 % in the private sector; and while the APS has narrowed its own internal pay gap to near 4–5 %, leadership representation imbalances remain a challenge for many agencies.

 Who Should Attend?

-This training course is for Women in managerial and leadership positions from the following functions: Policy and Strategy | Programme and Project Delivery | Corporate Services and People & Culture | Finance and Procurement | Regulatory and Compliance | Digital, Data, and Cyber | Service Delivery and Customer Operations
+This course has been developed for emerging and aspiring women leaders across the Australian and New Zealand public sectors.
+It will particularly benefit those stepping into their first formal leadership role, operating in acting capacities, or preparing for promotion to middle management.
+It is also valuable for high-potential staff seeking to strengthen their leadership capability and strategically position themselves for future Executive Level or senior roles.
+From the following functions: Policy and Strategy | Programme and Project Delivery | Corporate Services and People & Culture | Finance and Procurement | Regulatory and Compliance | Digital, Data and Cyber | Service Delivery and Customer Operations

 Team Leader